 (3) It is a defence to proceedings for an offence of failing to comply with a reporting obligation if it is established that, at the time the offence is alleged to have occurred, the person had not received notice, and was otherwise unaware, of the obligation.

+[Section 63 amended by No. 54 of 2012 s.
+21.]

 64. Providing false or misleading information

-A person who, in purported compliance with this Part, provides information that the person knows to be false or misleading in a material particular commits an offence.
+A person who, in purported compliance with this Part, provides information that the person knows to be false or misleading in a material particular commits a crime.

+Penalty: imprisonment for 5 years.

-Penalty: a fine of $12 000 and imprisonment for 2 years.
+Summary conviction penalty: a fine of $12 000 and imprisonment for 2 years.

+[Section 64 amended by No. 54 of 2012 s.
+22.]

 65. No time limit for prosecutions

 Proceedings for an offence against this Act may be commenced at any time.